rj4raj/Vuln_Reports/Lab57.md

 - JavaScript execution in victim browser
 - Cookie stealing
 - Phishing attacks
-- Malicious redirection
 - Session hijacking

 ## Recommendations for Fix

-1. Validate and sanitize the "returnTo" parameter before using it.
+1. Validate and sanitize the `returnTo` parameter before using it.

 2. Block dangerous URI schemes such as:
    - javascript: